We have a new kid on the water park scene in the UAE (and it’s awesome!)

 On the day we visited Duplo Splash Safari was also sadly closed.
 This was one of only a few areas you could safely let a little one splash and play so a little disappointing.
 We did feel on this occasion though there was enough to keep Master J busy with other attractions, but we had to spend much of the day with our group split to achieve this harmony!
 As we have discovered, such is life with a larger family….

-Top Tips for Visiting Legoland Dubai this summer
+Top Tips for Visiting Legoland Water Park Dubai

 - Consider renting a Cabana for a group.
-There are only a limited number on site, they can’t be reserved in advance so its first come, first served – a little pricey but given what you get I’d say worthwhile for that wonderful shaded spot, fridge and extra service.
+There is only a limited number on site, they can’t be reserved in advance so it’s first come, first served – a little pricey but given what you get I’d say worthwhile for that wonderful shaded spot, fridge, and extra service.

 - If the kids are going to nag you for a souvenir drink bottle, go ahead and get it at the start of the day!
 You will be thankful for the regular drinks as things heat up!